 The City is no longer required to collect samples from plumbing systems and is only required to collect samples from the distribution system.
 Under O.Reg.
 170/03 distribution system samples are required to be collected twice annually, with one set collected during the winter sampling cycle (December 15 to April 15) and another set during the summer sampling cycle (June 15 to October 15).
 The collected samples are tested for alkalinity and pH in year one and two, with lead sampled in year three.
-2018 was year three; therefore, samples were collected from four locations in the distribution system and analyzed for lead, alkalinity and pH.
+2019 was year one; therefore, samples were collected from four locations in the distribution system and analyzed for alkalinity and pH.
 In total, eight samples were collected.
-Lead results ranged below the minimum detection limit (0.00001 mg/L) to a maximum concentration of 0.00163 mg/L. Alkalinity values ranged from 82 to 86 mg/L, while pH values ranged from 7.14 to 7.62.
-Lead results were well below the maximum acceptable concentration of 0.010 mg/L and alkalinity and pH were well within the recommended guidelines (Table 5).
+Alkalinity values ranged from 79 to 92 mg/L, while pH values ranged from 7.01 to 7.64, all values were well within the recommended guidelines (Table 5).

-The City is not required under the Regulation to collect plumbing samples to be analyzed for lead concentrations, unless requested by a homeowner; in 2018, the City received one (1) request from a homeowner to have their water tested for lead.
-The results from both samples collected were well under the regulatory limit of 0.010 mg/L (Table 5).
+The City is not required under the Regulation to collect plumbing samples to be analyzed for lead concentrations, unless requested by a homeowner.
+In 2019, the City received four (4) requests from homeowners to have their water tested for lead.
+The results from all samples collected were well under the regulatory limit of 0.010 mg/L (Table 5).